 Modeled after Dutch intersection design, the Protected Intersection brings the physical protection along with you as you ride through the crossing.
 A collection of design elements makes left turns simple and secure, right turns protected and fast, and provides straight through movements that minimize or eliminate conflicts from turning cars.

-A raise crosswalk is a flat-topped speed table built as a pedestrian crossing.
+A raised crosswalk is a flat-topped speed table built as a pedestrian crossing.
 It may be constructed of asphalt, concrete or a combination of different materials.
-Raised crosswalks reduce vehicle speeds, raise driver and pedestrian awareness of the crossing location, and enhance pedestrian environment.
+Raised crosswalks reduce vehicle speeds, raise driver and pedestrian awareness of the crossing location, and enhance the environment for people walking.

 Raised intersections are flat raised areas covering an entire intersection.
 They are often built as a pedestrian crossing to slow vehicle traffic.
-Raised Intersections reduce vehicle speeds, enhance the pedestrian environment, and improves vehicle and pedestrian safety.
+Raised Intersections reduce vehicle speeds, enhance the environment for people walking, and improves safety for people walking and driving.

 Speed humps are raised areas of asphalt designed to reduce vehicle speeds.
 Speed humps are typically 14 feet long and 3 inches high.
-Speed humps help by reducing vehicle speeds and enhancing the pedestrian environment at pedestrian crossings.
+Speed humps help by reducing vehicle speeds and enhancing the environment for people walking and using crossings.

 A speed table is a flat-topped speed hump often constructed with brick or other textured materials on the flat section.
 They slow vehicle traffic approaching the table to enhance the pedestrian environment.
 The wheelbase of a typical passenger car will fit on top of a speed table.
 Speed tables reduce vehicle speeds, enhance the pedestrian environment at pedestrian crossings.